What is mining?

 What are the minerals and metals used for?

 Minerals and metals are very valuable commodities.
 For example, manganese is a key component of low-cost stainless steel.
-It is also used to de-color glass (removing greenish hues), but in higher concentrations, it actually makes lavendar-colored glass.
+It is also used to de-color glass (removing greenish hues), but in higher concentrations, it actually makes lavender-colored glass.
 Tantalum is used in cell phones, pagers, and lap-tops.
 Cooper and tin are used to make pipes, cookware, etc. And gold, silver, and diamonds are used to make jewelry.

 Large scale mining versus small scale mining: